 These days, whilst I don’t have any one thing in particular to worry about, the daily grind — a heady combination of juggling a home, children, a business — and just life in general can feel quite overwhelming occasionally.

-So when I was approached by the nice people at Buyagift and asked if I’d like to test out a smartphone app to really see if those ‘stressful situations’ — think kids teatime and bedtime — were really causing me stress and whether a ‘relaxing’ spa-day really was as relaxing as it sounds, I jumped at the chance!
+So when I was approached by the nice people at Buyagift and asked if I’d like to test out a smartphone app to really see if those ‘stressful situations’ — think kids teatime and bedtime — were really causing me stress and whether spas can reduce stress, I jumped at the chance!

 I love this kind of experiment.
 A spa day in the name of science?
 Yes please!

 My sister and I were both given the HRV4 Training smartphone app to use, to track our heart-rates.

 We were asked to take readings at a perceived ‘stressful time of the day’ (ie the kids’ tea time or bedtime) — first thing in the morning when we awoke — and again after our spa day experience.